-It uses the same side brush as other Yeedi models, which are prone to snapping long-term, so it’s advisable to keep an extra set as backup.
+It uses the same side brush as other Yeedi models, which are prone to snapping long-term, so keeping an extra set as backup is advisable.

 Extras Out of the Box

-Some notable items I found out of the box are the brush cleaning tool for cleaning the dirty water tank.
+A notable item out of the box is the brush cleaning tool for cleaning the dirty water tank.

 The Yeedi Mop Station Pro is compatible with the Yeedi app.
 You can download this by scanning the QR code on the robot or searching for “Yeedi” wherever you download your apps.

 Yeedi’s connecting robot and app method differs slightly from other brands.

 The first step is turning on the robot and placing it inside the base station to charge.